jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ```

-This won't go into this paper but looking out of interest:
-Does 2D6 correlate with carboxy ?
+Not in manuscript, but looking out of interest: does 2D6 correlate with carboxy ?

 ```r